GSA/code-gov-web/_draft_content/schema/specification_v1_0.md

     *   `updated`: [object] Dates that the project and metadata have been updated.
         *   `metadataLastUpdated`: [string] A date in YYYY-MM-DD or ISO 8601 format indicating when the metadata in this file was last updated.
         *   `lastCommit`: [string] A date in ISO 8601 format indicating when the last commit to the project repository was.
-        *   `sourceCodeLastModified`: [string] A field intended for closed-source software and software outside of a VCS.
+        *   `lastModified`: [string] A field intended for closed-source software and software outside of a VCS.
 The date in YYYY-MM-DD or ISO 8601 format that the source code or package was last updated.